Last Updated on

 What is seed cycling?

-Seed cycling is an old naturopathic therapy that utilises nutrition, in this case seeds, to support the body’s production, detoxification, and metabolism of hormones in order to bring hormones back into balance naturally.
+Seed cycling / seed rotation is an old naturopathic protocol that utilises nutrition, in this case seeds, to support the body’s production, detoxification, and metabolism of hormones in order to bring hormones back into balance naturally.

 Flax seeds and pumpkin seeds are taken in the first half of the cycle and sunflower and sesame seeds are taken during the second half.